Kalikow-type decomposition for multicolor infinite range particle systems: Final comments and bibliographical discussion

-For continuous state spaces in systems with finite number of components, Cai (2005) proposes a non-monotone CFTP but as he points out ``the detailed construction of the non-monotone CFTP algorithm is problem specific''.
-Fern\'andez, Ferrari and Grynberg (2007) construct perfect simulation for random distributions supported on a $d$ dimensional box, in particular, multivariate normal distributions restricted to a compact set.
-Connor and Kendall (2007) show that for a large class for positive recurrent Markov processes it is always possible to perform CFTP, although not always feasible.
+For continuous state spaces in systems with finite number of components, \citet{Cai05} proposes a nonmonotone CFTP but as he points out ``the detailed construction of the nonmonotone CFTP algorithm is problem specific.''
+Fern\'andez, Ferrari and Grynberg (\citeyear{FerFerGry07}) construct perfect simulation for random distributions supported on a $d$ dimensional box, in particular, multivariate normal distributions restricted to a compact set. \citet{ConKen07} show that for a large class for positive recurrent Markov processes it is always possible to perform CFTP, although not always feasible.
 In general, for interacting particle systems with continuous state spaces, it seems to be out of reach to apply CFTP successfully.
-A recent paper by Huber (2007) succeeded in using CFTP for a very specific case of a continuous autonormal system restricted to a finite box.
+A~recent paper by \citet{Hub07} succeeded in using CFTP for a very specific case of a continuous autonormal system restricted to a finite box.